groupdocs/reference.groupdocs.com/content/sites/groupdocs/conversion/english/net/groupdocs.conversion.filetypes/spreadsheetfiletype/sxc/_index.md

 ---
 title: Sxc
 second_title: GroupDocs.Conversion for .NET API Reference
-description: An XML based format used by OpenOffice and StarOffice
+description: The file format SXCSun XML Calc belongs to an office suite called OpenOffice.org.
+This format generally deals with the spreadsheet needs of users as it is an XML based spreadsheet file format.
+SXC format supports formulas functions macros and charts along with DataPilot.
+Learn more about this file format herehttps//wiki.fileformat.com/spreadsheet/sxc.
 type: docs
 weight: 80
 url: /net/groupdocs.conversion.filetypes/spreadsheetfiletype/sxc/
 ---
 ## SpreadsheetFileType.Sxc field

-An XML based format used by OpenOffice and StarOffice
+The file format SXC(Sun XML Calc) belongs to an office suite called OpenOffice.org.
+This format generally deals with the spreadsheet needs of users as it is an XML based spreadsheet file format.
+SXC format supports formulas, functions, macros and charts along with DataPilot.
+Learn more about this file format [here](https://wiki.fileformat.com/spreadsheet/sxc).

 ```csharp
 public static readonly SpreadsheetFileType Sxc;